La5te2/ChessAI/Melano.md

 - `moves`, a little-endian unsigned-16 array with shape $[N]$
 - `values`, a little-endian float-32 array with shape $[N]$

-All three datasets are extensible along their first dimension and use `--chunk-size` rows per HDF5 chunk.
-A positive `--compression-level` enables the HDF5 shuffle filter followed by deflate compression.
-Final file attributes record the number of accepted games, written positions, skipped SAN moves and comment-required games skipped for containing no parseable evaluation.
+All three datasets are extensible along their first dimension and use a common positive row count per HDF5 chunk.
+Optional compression applies the HDF5 shuffle filter followed by deflate.
+Final file attributes record the number of accepted games, written positions, skipped SAN moves and games rejected for lacking a parseable evaluation when comments provide the targets.

 The training reader validates the architecture, state codec, move codec, target schema, nonempty row count, state width and row alignment of all three datasets before constructing a batch.